In the morning my voice was worse. When Susan asked how our show went as I was fixing breakfast, all I could do was croak.

 “I’ll never get laid tonight,” Hippie complained.

-I told him he could do his Doors songs and that he should run off with the groupies which would be the end of our set.
+I told him he could do his Doors songs.
+Than he should run off with the groupies which would be the end of our set.

 “What if they try to molest me?”